On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Heat kernel estimates and hyperbolic manifolds

-Our next goal is to estimate the number of orbit points in a given ball and deduce bounds on $f_t$.
-We will split this into two estimates.
-One which is better in the close surrounding of the sub-manifolds where the injectivity radius attains a local minima and one which is better at points far from these sub-manifolds.
+In view of Proposition \ref{prop:D}, our goal is to estimate the number of orbit points in a given ball and deduce bounds on $f_t$.
+We will split this into two estimates: one which is better close to the geodesic core of the thin part, and one which is better at points far from the core.